 The majority of women experience a natural menopause (sometimes called the ‘change of life’) when their periods finish, usually around the age of 51 years.
 During the years when women are having periods, the ovaries produce eggs and the female hormones estrogen and progesterone.
 As women approach the menopause, there are few remaining eggs in the ovaries and those that remain are less likely to develop.
 Fewer eggs are released and less of the hormones are produced, until the ovaries finally stop working and periods stop.
-Sometimes the menopause is accompanied by uncomfortable symptoms.
+Often the menopause is accompanied by uncomfortable symptoms.
 These symptoms are caused by fluctuating and lower levels of estrogen.

-In a recent survey 95% of women said they would try alternative therapies before HRT because they think they are more natural and because they are worried about health risks of HRT.
-NICE guidelines have used carefully weighed evidence-based evaluations of the effectiveness of alternative treatments compared with placebo (no treatment) and also with conventional forms of HRT
+In a recent survey 95% of women said they would try alternative therapies before HRT because they think they are more natural and because they are worried about the health risks of HRT.
+NICE guidelines have used carefully weighed evidence-based evaluations of the effectiveness of alternative treatments compared with placebo (no treatment) and also with conventional forms of HRT.

 Women should receive an individualised approach at all stages of their care, to help them make decisions based on the evidence given to them.
 Healthcare professionals are tasked with providing an explanation of the stages of the menopause and women should receive an explanation about what to expect.
 These include changes in the menstrual cycle and the symptoms which may be experienced such as hot flushes and night sweats, musculo-skeletal problems, mood changes (different from depression), uro-genital symptoms and sexual difficulties.
 There will be changing symptoms at different stages and this too needs to be recognised.